wooneh/NameSayer/README.md

 Download the provided .zip file and extract the contents.
 Run the .jar file from the command line: java -jar NameSayer.jar

 ## Libraries
-NameSaye uses the ControlsFX library for UI controls and icons.
+NameSayer uses the ControlsFX library for UI controls and icons.

 ## The Names Database
 The Names Database contains recordings of various names from around the world.
 The Database is bundled with the application.